humahq/huma-sdk/README.md

       - API_CALLBACK_AUTH is an authorization code that you provide when you register a webhook in `Huma Platform > Hamburger menu > Developer Settings > Webhooks`
       - FLASK_APP=examples/webhooks:main is for the webhook client.
 If you run the debugger profile form .vscode/launch.json in the VS Code debugger, this directs Flask where to start the code from.

-4. Run the Questions Script (or another one)
+5. Run the Questions Script (or another one)

     ```bash
-    python examples/questions.py
+    python examples/questions.py "top sponsors in nsclc"
     ```

+    The system will submit the question, poll for the results and then display and save them.

+## Webhooks

-5. There are [instructions](docs/webhooks.md) and [example code](examples/webhooks.py) on how to setup a webhook callback to receive callback notifications after you call an API submit endpoint.
+There are [instructions](docs/webhooks.md) and [example code](examples/webhooks.py) on how to setup a webhook callback to receive callback notifications after you call an API submit endpoint.